airbnb/ruby/README.md

     email_with_name = "#{user.name} <#{user.email}>"
     ```

     Furthermore, keep in mind Ruby 1.9-style interpolation.
-Let's say you have
+Let's say you are
-    are composing cache keys like this:
+    composing cache keys like this:

     ```ruby
     CACHE_KEY = '_store'